yash-sharma1/docs-site/docs/tokens.md

 * Source Address: the sender address of the transaction and it will become the `owner` of the token, all created tokens will be in this account.
 * Token Name: it is the long official name, such as "Binance Coin".
 It is limited to 32 characters.
-* Symbol: identifier of the token, limited to 8 alphanumeric characters and is case insensitive, for example, "BNB". ".B" suffixed symbol is also allowed for migrating these tokens already exist on other chains.
-The symbol do not need to be unique, a random 3 letters would be appended, after a "-", to the provided symbol to avoid uniqueness constraint. for example, "NNB-B90".
-Only BNB does not have this suffix.
+* Symbol: identifier of the token, limited to 8 alphanumeric characters and is case insensitive, for example, "BNB".<br/>
+".B" suffixed symbol is also allowed for migrating tokens that already exist on other chains.<br/>
+The symbol doesn't have to be unique, "-" followed by random 3 letters will be appended to the provided symbol to avoid uniqueness constraint.<br/>
+Those 3 letters are the first three letters of tx hash of the `issue` transaction.<br/>
+For example, "NNB-B90". **Only BNB does not have this suffix.**<br/>
 * Total Supply: an int64 boosted by **1e8** for decimal part.
 The max total supply is 90 billion.
 * Mintable: that means whether this token can be minted in the future.
 To set the tokes to be mintable, you need to add `--mintable`, otherwise just omit this field to set this token to be non-mintable.